Adarshbotmaker/ALEX-USERBOT--/README.md

 # ALEX-UB-USERBOT#ULTRA HIGH
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-ALEX-UB    (userbot) made by @daredevil_king.
+ALEX-UB    (userbot) made by @alexuserbot_yourdad.
 Supported by respective hellbot owner @Kraken_The_Badass  and mafia bot owner H1M4N5HU0P.
 Join for update related info channel and group :-  THANKS FOR VISITING OUR REPO💖

 ![photo_2021-10-03_07-40-19](https://user-images.githubusercontent.com/87700009/137922553-4a55a437-7a01-4667-86e7-fdbaf099c7d1.jpg)